Benelux' Next Top Model

-Benelux' Next Top Model was a Dutch-language reality television show that aired in Belgium and the Netherlands.
+Benelux' Next Top Model is a Dutch-language reality television show that aired in Belgium and the Netherlands.
 The show was a merge between Holland's Next Top Model, and the Belgian television series Topmodel.
 The first season premiered in September 2009, and was hosted by Dutch writer and former model Daphne Deckers.

 Despite the Benelux reference in the title, the program was not broadcast in Luxembourg or Wallonia.

 On May 9, 2011 it was announced that Benelux' Next Top Model would not be renewed for a third season.
 The Dutch production team would continue with a domestic fifth season in the Netherlands, again under the title of Holland's Next Top Model.
 Topmodel did not return with a third individual season after the merge resumed.